 None of our executive officers currently serves, or in the past year has served, as a member of the compensation committee, or other board committee performing equivalent functions (or in the absence of any such committee, the entire board of directors) of any entity that has one or more executive officers serving on our compensation committee or our board of directors.
-None of the members of our compensation committee, which includes Mr. Sitrick and Mr. Blaszyk, is or has been an officer or employee of the Company.
+None of the members of our compensation committee during the last fiscal year, which included Mr. Sitrick, Mr. Blaszyk and Mr. Calhoun, is or has been an officer or employee of the Company.